camille-vanhoffelen/pantrydb/README.md

 Remote MCP server to keep track of what's in your pantry.

+Exposes a simple database to list, add, and remove pantry items.

 The server is remote so it can be accessed on the go (e.g on mobile).
 It supports a single user authenticated through GitHub OAuth.